Karl Herrligkoffer: 1978 Everest - German-French Expedition

 Herrligkoffer led his second expedition to Everest in 1978, this was a combined Franco-German expedition that used the "normal" South Col route.
 Pierre Mazeaud led the French part of the team, with Herrligkoffer leading the German contingent.
-When the expedition was being planned less than 100 people had summitted Everest and no French or German citizens were amongst that number.
+When the expedition was being planned less than 100 people had summited Everest and no French or German citizens were amongst that number.

 Pierre Mazeaud, Nicolas Jaeger, Jean Afanassieff, Kurt Diemberger, Wanda Rutkiewicz, Sigi Hupfauer and Hans Engl were amongst the fifteen people who reached the summit, at that time this was a record number for one expedition.
 Mazeaud, Jaeger and Afanassieff were the first French nationals to do so, however the German first ascent had been achieved 6 months earlier by Reinhard Karl.
 Kurt Diemberger's ascent on Herrligkoffer's expedition was the fourth eight-thousander that he had climbed, his third being Makalu which he had ascended only six months earlier, at that time no climber had ascended all 14 of the 8000ers.
-Jaeger and Afanassieff then became the first Everest summitters to ski down the mountain (from 8200m, below the south summit, to camp 1 at 6200m).
+Jaeger and Afanassieff then became the first Everest summiteers to ski down the mountain (from 8200m, below the south summit, to camp 1 at 6200m).